AnthonyCxx/Notes-and-Writeups/C/Memory Mangagement/Dynamic Memory Allocation and Deallocation.md

     // Always check for errors
     if (ptr == NULL)
     {
-        puts("Error: No memory available");      // This should almost never happen unless asking for a massive ptray assert(0);
+        puts("Error: No memory available");      // This should almost never happen unless asking for a massive array assert(0);
     }